Charitable Contributions FAQ

 - Are donations made to Victory Life Church tax deductible?
 Yes, contributions made to and for the use of Victory Life Church are tax deductible.

 - Is there a limit to the amount of my contributions that can be deducted on my tax return?
 Your deduction for charitable contributions generally cannot be more than 50% of your adjusted gross income (AGI), but in some cases 20% and 30% limits may apply.
+However, due to the 2017 Tax Cuts and Jobs Act, donors can now deduct up to 60% of AGI for monetary gifts donated from January 1, 2018 through December 31, 2025.
 Donors who exceed these limits may be able to carry over their excess contribution and deduct it in future years.

 - Are contributions of property tax deductible?
 Generally, contributions of property are tax deductible up to the fair market value of the property at the time the contribution is made.
-However, this deduction cannot exceed 50% of your adjusted gross income (AGI) and in some cases could be subject to 20% or 30% limitations.
+However, this deduction cannot generally exceed 50% of your adjusted gross income (AGI) and in some cases could be subject to 20% or 30% limitations.
+However for tax years 2018 through 2025 the 50% limitation has been increased to 60% of AGI.

 - What records do I need to keep in order to prove that I made a contribution?
 For cash contributions you must keep one of the following.